 Solicitation of Prostitution Penalties

-If a person has one (1) allegeable historical prior Solicitation of Prostitution conviction, then the mandatory minimum is thirty (30) days under the City of Phoenix City Code.
+- If a person has one (1) allegeable historical prior Solicitation of Prostitution conviction, then the mandatory minimum is thirty (30) days under the City of Phoenix City Code.

 Each individual city has a municipal code which requires its own amount of jail time, however, usually all classify Solicitation of Prostitution as a class one (1) misdemeanor, which means that the punishment range could be anywhere from probation with zero (0) days in jail, up to six (6) months in jail.

 Solicitation of Prostitution Defenses

 The typical defense to the charge of Solicitation of Prostitution is what is known as the “Just Kidding” defense: the defendant never intended to actually follow through with a sex act, they were just joking and messing around.
 For example, picture a few drunk college males driving in a car, and they yell out “hey baby, how much?” to either a prostitute, or an undercover officer.
 Just because they yell this, and engage in a conversation, does not mean that they were actually serious about intending to solicit sex for money.

 Additionally, because our law firm fights conviction from all angles, we would assert a wide range of defenses and challenges to constitutional violations that apply in all criminal cases.
-The possibilities are numerous and diverse.
-One of those we frequently assert is a “Miranda rights violation.”
+One defense tactic that is commonly used is a violation of a person’s “Miranda Rights.”
 In Arizona, the standard of whether any incriminating statement (i.e., a statement which tends to admit guilt) is admissible into evidence is based upon a “voluntariness” standard.
-If we can demonstrate that the police coerced you (i.e., intimidated or tricked you) into making a confession or inculpatory statement, or that they did not properly read you your Miranda Rights, then we can suppress those statements and any evidence gathered as a direct result of those statements.
+If this is the case, our defense attorneys will demonstrate that the police coerced you (i.e., intimidated or tricked you) into making a confession or incriminating statement, or that they did not properly read you your Miranda Rights, then we can suppress those statements and any evidence gathered as a direct result of those statements.
 In addition, the “denial of right to Counsel” is another common defense which is often raised.
 This occurs when a suspect is in custody and requests to speak to their attorney, but is denied and questioning continues.